Sports Medicine Center

 Treatment for Sports Injuries

-The programs at the Center for Musculoskeletal Care are designed to help athletes progress to their full functional and sports-related goals by improving their strength, coordination, balance, endurance, and sports skills.
+The programs at NYU Langone Orthopedic Center are designed to help athletes progress to their full functional and sports-related goals by improving their strength, coordination, balance, endurance, and sports skills.
 The emphasis is always on nonsurgical treatments for common sports-related problems, such as ankle instability, tennis elbow, golfer’s elbow, anterior cruciate ligament (ACL) tears, tendonitis, and rotator cuff injuries.

 After evaluating your condition, a sports medicine doctor may recommend a rehabilitation program that includes:

 - core strengthening and stabilizing exercises